 The typical asking rate per listing is in the $40's per square foot per year.
 The Northern San Diego submarket is going through a decrease in rates.
 In the last 3 months, the median rate decreased $4 per sqft per year.
 That's a 8% decrease in rent.

 Compared to the rest of the San Diego market, the Northern San Diego submarket has more expensive rates, and you'll have to negotiate above asking rent to be in this hot region.

 In the last 90 days, 144 listings have been posted online, so you'll want to check back regularly for new listings.
 About 8% of the available leases in the Northern San Diego are subleases, so you will probably have to focus your search on direct office leases.
 There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

 Even though the median size is 3,520 sqft, there are still 0 leases below 2,000 sqft.
 Most buildings in this region are around 2 stories.
 Most buildings in this region were built in 1986 and are Class A.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Finance and insurance are the dominant industries in this market.
-Commute by public transit is the most popular way to get to work amongst Northern San Diego residents.
-Commuting around 30 minutes a day is the norm for those who opt to reside in this part of town.
+Commute by public transit is the most popular way to get to work amongst Northern San Diego folk.
+Commuting approximately 30 minutes a day is the norm for those who opt to reside in this part of town.